babupallam/CLIP-FH/experiments/stage3_promptsg_integration/ANLAYSIS REPORT_UNFORMATTED.md

 ======================
 ====================
-##  v5 – for bnoth
+##  v5  for bnoth

 PromptSG with Semantic Consistency & Inversion Refinement

 ###  Motivation:
 To align more closely with the official PromptSG paper, v5 integrates architectural fidelity and semantic embedding improvements.
-This version strengthens the _prompt generation_ and _fusion mechanism_, guided by insights from §5.1, §5.3, and ablation studies in the paper.
+This version strengthens the _prompt generation_ and _fusion mechanism_, guided by insights from 5.1, 5.3, and ablation studies in the paper.

-> “The inversion network is a lightweight model with a three-layer MLP... a BatchNorm layer is placed after the last state.”
+> The inversion network is a lightweight model with a three-layer MLP... a BatchNorm layer is placed after the last state.

 ---

-### ✨ Key Enhancements in v5
+###  Key Enhancements in v5

 ####  1. TextualInversionMLP now replicates paper architecture
 - 3-layer MLP with 512 hidden dimensions